IBM/WxMCPServer/resources/IS/README.md

 **Note:**

 This description is only valid when `x-auth-type` is set to `INTERNAL`.
-If variable `x-auth-type` is set to `THIRD_PARTY`, clients must be created inside the Auth Server.
+If `x-auth-type` is set to `THIRD_PARTY`, clients must be created inside the Auth Server.

 The OAuth configuration in detail is described in the [documentation](https://www.ibm.com/docs/en/webmethods-integration/wm-integration-server/11.1.0?topic=guide-configuring-oauth).